Isoaxe/instavatar/readme.md

 ### Development mode

 Run `npm run dev` from the root directory.
 This starts all emulators as available from the `localhost:4000` Firebase UI to enable local testing.
 Includes Firestore, Functions and Hosting emulators.

+### Configure variables

+Run through the items labelled as `TODO` in the project.
+The Instagram [`username` and `password`](https://github.com/Isoaxe/instavatar/blob/master/functions/index.mjs#L7) are set as environment variables via the [firebase secrets manager](https://firebase.google.com/docs/functions/config-env#secret-manager).
+It is advised to `set` the `INSTAGRAM_HANDLE` and `INSTAGRAM_PASSWORD` secrets so that they are accessible by `username` and `password` respectively.
+Alternatively, hardcode the values to these variables.
+This is not advised if the code is shared, for example on GitHub.